 What are the differences between digital signatures and electronic signatures?

-For years, people have been using the term electronic signatures to refer to all digital signing methods - including digital signatures.
-However, digital signatures are different from electronic signatures - and one shouldn't use them interchangeably.
+For years, people have been using the term electronic signatures to refer to all online signatures - including digital signatures.
+However, digital signatures are different from standard electronic signatures - and one shouldn't use them interchangeably.

 In conclusion, all digital signatures are electronic signatures, but the opposite is not true.